Final Fantasy VII: Remakes

 With the announcement and development of the Compilation of Final Fantasy VII, speculation spread that a remake of the original Final Fantasy VII would be released for the PlayStation 3.
 This conjecture was sparked by the release of a video featuring the opening sequence of FFVII recreated using the PlayStation 3's graphical capabilities at E3 2005.
 After a decade of speculation, a remake was announced at E3 2015.
 The game saw changes made to its story and combat system.
-The game is planned to be released over three installments, with the first part being released for the PlayStation 4 in 2020.
+The game is planned to be released over three installments, with the first part being released for the PlayStation 4 in April 2020.
 The follow-up, Final Fantasy VII Rebirth, was released for PlayStation 5 in February 2024.
-Crisis Core: Final Fantasy VII Reunion, a remaster of Crisis Core: Final Fantasy VII, which was released in December 2022, is also considered a prequel to the larger Final Fantasy VII Remake project.
+Final Fantasy VII Revelation is currently in development for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S. Crisis Core: Final Fantasy VII Reunion, a remaster of Crisis Core: Final Fantasy VII, which was released in December 2022, is also considered a prequel to the larger Final Fantasy VII Remake project.